FICTURE7/CoCSharp/README.md

   * Includes classes to log and dump packet.
 * CoCSharp.Logic: Village object strutures. *(Needs to be refactored)*
   * Includes class for village objects: Village, Trap, Obstacle, Building etc...
-* CoCSharp.Networking: Networking and protocol support. *(Needs to be more flexible)*
+* CoCSharp.Networking: Networking and protocol support.
   * Defines some packets of the CoC networking protocol.
   * Includes classes to read and write CoC packets.
   * Includes encryption support for 7.x versions.